Brought to us by Elizabeth Carrollton of Drugwatch.com

 - Stretching and yoga.
 Stretching, practicing yoga and similar activities can also benefit diabetes health.
 Patients who practice yoga on a regular basis decrease their stress levels, which can impact blood glucose control in a big way.
 Because stress and sleeping issues can affect blood sugar management, both in the short term and long term, finding ways to balance the mood and deal with stress can be extremely beneficial, and yoga is an excellent way to achieve this.

 - Strength training.
 This is another extremely beneficial form of exercise.
 Building strong, long and lean muscles is key to weight management and can also help with blood glucose control.
 Strength training using weights, weight machines or other forms of resistance training can improve overall health while having a profoundly positive impact on diabetes health management, making it an essential part of the lifestyle for anyone who has diabetes.

 - Weight loss.
 Not every patient with diabetes needs to lose weight, but those who do can benefit from good nutrition and plenty of healthy exercise.
 These are the two most important building blocks in developing a healthy lifestyle for anyone, not just those people who have diabetes.

 Good diet and nutrition, paired with regular exercise, are two essential keys to diabetes health management.
-Patients with diabetes who want to decrease their Actos dosage and overall reliance on pharmaceuticals can gain some control over their health through nutrition and exercise considerations.
+Patients with diabetes who want to decrease their drug Actos dosage and overall reliance on pharmaceuticals can gain some control over their health through nutrition and exercise considerations.

 Elizabeth Carrollton writes about defective medical devices and dangerous drugs for Drugwatch.com.